xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 The ABR nodes must provide IP reachability for RRs, SR-PCEs and NSO between ISIS-ACCESS and ISIS-CORE IGP domains.
 This is done by IP prefix redistribution between IS-IS processes.
 The ABR nodes have static hold-down routes for the block of IP space used in each domain across the network.
+The distance command is used to ensure redistributed routes are not preferred over local IS-IS routes.

 <div class="highlighter-rouge">
 <pre class="highlight">